jboinembalome/blouppy-gatsby/src/pages/blog/2022-10-22-introduction-to-benchmarkdotnet.md

 Benchmarking is a process used to evaluate performance measures.
 We can take advantage of benchmarking to compare performance between different methods or libraries and determine which areas of our code can be optimized.

-In this article, we will create a benchmark in **C#** with the **BenchmarkDotNet** package and compare the performance between 3 ways to retrieve a element by id in a object list:
+In this article, we will create a benchmark in **C#** to compare the performance between 3 ways to retrieve a element by id in a object list:
 - A `foreach` loop.
 - The `FirstOrDefault()` extension.
 (Linq)
 - The `SingleOrDefault()` extension.
 (Linq)

 ## Prerequisites
-Before to start with **BenchmarkDotNet** you will need:
+Before to start you will need:
 - [Visual Studio Code](https://code.visualstudio.com/) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
 - The [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0).

 > **_Note:_**  Of course, you can develop with your favourite IDE as well. 🙂

 ## BenchmarkDotNet
 **BenchmarkDotNet** is an open source library that can quickly transform our methods into benchmarks. **BenchmarkDotNet** does most of the analysis of performance data for us and presents the results in a user-friendly format.
 In addition to being extremely powerful, **BenchmarkDotNet** is compatible with applications using the **.NET** and **.NET Core** frameworks.

 Now we will install **BenchmarkDotNet**.

 ## Create a new project
 1. Create a new folder named **IntroductionToBenchmarkDotNet**.